-Two hundred teachers and one hundred head teachers were selected from a target population of 4,513 teachers.
+Two hundred lecturers were selected from a target population of 4,513 lecturers.
 Stratified random sampling was adopted.
 The technique placed the respondents into two strata on the basis of gender (male and female).
 Simple random sampling was used because it necessitated selecting of schools in such a way that each school had an equal probability of being included in the sample.
 The main factor to consider in determining the sample size was the need to keep it manageable.
-Purposive sampling technique was used to sample headteachers.
+Purposive sampling technique was used to sample head of departments.